Skiing in La Grave, France

 For some wild riding this winter take the train to the French Alps and check out La Grave.
 Less commercial than other resorts, La Grave has become known amongst ski mountaineers as the place to go for the unprotected terrain.
 With few pisted runs, be sure to do your homework before searching out your own tracks.

 Vancouver-based Arc’teryx are no strangers to outstanding ski terrain, and are often one of the first companies to sponsor pioneering trips into winter terrain, even when skiing isn’t the focus.
-Have a look at this stunning short as part of A Skier’s Journey, Episode 2 to get a feel for France’s southern-most skiing secrets.
+Have a look at this stunning 13-minute short from Jordan Manley, as part of A Skier’s Journey, Episode 2 to get a feel for France’s southern-most skiing secrets.

-Head on over to La Grave’s tourism website to get more information about lift opening and accommodation.
+Head on over to La Grave’s tourism website to get more information about lift openings and accommodation.